 Explore different types of charts and ways of displaying information.

-- Different types of illustrations.
+- Use different types of illustrations.
 Each of these charts serves as an example of how students can illustrate their answers.

 - How are these charts different?